David Carnegie, 4th Duke of Fife

 David Charles Carnegie, 4th Duke of Fife (born 3 March 1961) is a British peer and businessman.
 He is the only surviving son of the late James Carnegie, 3rd Duke of Fife, and his former wife Caroline Dewar.
 He was styled Earl of Macduff until 1992, and then Earl of Southesk until succeeding his father on 22 June 2015 as the fourth Duke of Fife and Chief of the Clan Carnegie.
-He is the highest person in line of succession to the British throne who is not a descendant of George V. He is a third cousin of King Charles III.
+A descendant of Edward VII, he is the highest person in line of succession to the British throne who is not a descendant of George V. He is a third cousin of King Charles III.

 Education and career

 Carnegie was educated at Eton College and graduated from Pembroke College, Cambridge, in 1982 with a BA degree.
 He was employed by London-based stock brokerage firm Cazenove between 1982 and 1985.
 In 1986, he received the MA degree given to Cambridge graduates who have an earned BA.
 He was also educated at Royal Agricultural College in Cirencester, Gloucestershire.

 Between 1988 and 1989, Carnegie was with the Edinburgh-based investment management firm of Bell, Lawrie and Company.
 He graduated from the University of Edinburgh Business School in 1990 with an MBA degree.
 Between 1992 and 1996, he was with chartered accountants and financial advisers Reeves and Neylan.
 As of 2003, he lives at Kinnaird Castle in Angus, Scotland.
 Kinnaird is one of the Carnegie family seats.